 But let’s not forget we’re still in Southeast Asia, an area with backpackers everywhere.
 I met sooo many people from Germany and from the Netherlands in Luang Prabang.
 But most importantly, there are monks all over the city.
 Not as many as in Myanmar, but still, they’re numerous!
 Every morning, from 5:30 to 6:10, hundreds of monks walk in single file in the street, and they get offerings from the locals (usually sticky rice).
 I wasn’t really motivated at the idea of watching this, and several people told me that it wasn’t really worth it to get up if I wasn’t very motivated in the first place.
 But think about it!

 Regarding food, it’s a mix between Asian and European (especially French!).
 I ate at the Bamboo Garden restaurant, excellent Laotian restaurant and sooo cheap!
 Otherwise there’s the Bouang restaurant, more expensive because it’s Western food.
 It’s always full, you have to book or be there when they open, at 6pm.
+Here’s a thorough guide explaining where to eat in Luang Prabang.
 Between the good restaurants and the pastries… I ate a lot… Fortunately there’s a gym in the city.
 You just pay 15000 kip (1.50€) per session, and there’s everything you need but also locker rooms, showers… A good way to stay in shape!

 What to do in Luang Prabang

 If you’re not into drugs nor food, there are a few places to see in Luang Prabang.
 The most popular place is actually 20 kilometers (13.5 miles) away from the city, the Kuang Si Falls.
 Those are wonderful waterfalls, and you just can’t miss them if you go to Luang Prabang!
 I wrote an article about the Kuang Si Falls!
 Entrance fee is 20000 kip (2 euros).